aksht7/HackerAPI_News_App/README.md

 # HackerAPI_News_App
-A React App which allows users to search the News that is
+A React web application which allows users to search the news fetched from Hacker News API and view the details and comments of that particular news

 # Home Page
 ![image](https://user-images.githubusercontent.com/37541022/169042289-a59d8c07-940c-45d4-80f1-aace62e99945.png)